loader

 What Causes Adrenal Adenomas?

-The exact cause of adrenal adenomas, which are small, non-cancerous growths in the adrenal glands, is unclear.
+The exact adrenal adenoma causes, which are small, non-cancerous growths in the adrenal glands, is unclear.
 However, your chances of developing this type of tumor increase if you have certain genetic conditions, such as:

 • Li-Fraumeni syndrome